 Family Day Cruise

 This event is provided for family members (maximum of two) of our 2/C students.
-Information on eligibility and how to sign up will be provided by Regimental Program Officer Anne Kowalski in mid-June.
-The date for Family Cruise is July 13.
+The date for Family Cruise is July 13 and the event coordinator is Regimental Program Officer Anne Kowalski.

 All students enrolled in Marine Engineering Operations, Marine Engineering Technology, Marine Systems Engineering, and Marine Transportation Operations on the annual training cruise are required to have a tool kit.
 This tool kit is required to be with the student during all Maintenance Programs (Semester and Summer Maintenance) and during 4/C and 2/C cruises.